MrXP0108/Bridge-Simulator/README.md

 By the two equations above, we are able to draw shear diagram and moment diagram by simply integrating $w$ and $V$.

 ## The Bridge Model
-In our case in the model, a steel "bridge" has two supports at its two ends, so
+In our case, a steel "bridge" has two supports at its two ends, so
 $$F_l+F_r=\int_{0}^{L}w(x)\text{ }dx$$
 and
 $$\int_{0}^{L}x\cdot w(x)\text{ }dx=F_r\times L$$